psygo/stripe_dart_lab/README.md

 # Stripe Dart Lab

+> Personally, I feel like the best way of getting acquainted with Stripe is through reading the raw [Stripe API Docs][stripe_api].
+You will find all of the data entities there, and how to get them, which is exactly what the SDKs do anyway, albeit in a more friendly fashion &mdash; or is the raw fashion more friendly?

 This is supposed to be a repository for experimenting with the [Stripe API][stripe_hq] in the context of Dart and Flutter.

 There are currently 3 main approaches/packages for using the Stripe API in Dart: